stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection0_prepare.md

 Have knowledge of electronics projects.

-Review the *stem piano* firmware, hardware and software.
+Review the *stem piano g* firmware, hardware and software.
 Review the mechanical design.
 Make sure everything will do what you want it to do.

 Could be helpful to watch relevant historical YouTube *stem piano* videos: https://www.youtube.com/@gzpiano88.
 Use for general guidance.
 Some videos may be for older designs and some may not show best practice.